Consider the following example:

 To summarize:

-{ 1, 2 }; // compiler will try to convert value { 1, 2 } to temporary object matching parameter type
+{ 1, 2 }; // compiler will try to convert { 1, 2 } to temporary object matching expected type (typically a parameter or return type)

 We’ll discuss this last case in more detail in lesson 14.16 -- Converting constructors and the explicit keyword.